inlets/inlets-pro/README.md

-# inlets-pro
+# inlets pro

-Inlets Pro is a Cloud Native Tunnel for L4 TCP traffic
+inlets-pro is a Cloud Native Tunnel for L4 TCP traffic

+# Overview

 You can use inlets-pro to tunnel out any TCP traffic from an internal network to another network.
 This could be green-to-green, or green-to-red, i.e. from internal/private to the Internet.
 It differs from [Inlets OSS](https://inlets.dev/) in that it works at the L4 of the TCP stack and has automatic TLS (auto-tls) encryption built-in.